Surendar24/Leetcode_Easy/README.md

-This contains solved easy questions from Leetcode
+This contains solved easy questions from Leetcode with link to the questions.